Skip to content

 Access Rights and Security

-Security is enforced through service isolation, firewall rules (implied by port configuration), and file permissions.
+Security is enforced through service isolation, firewall rules, and strict file permissions.

 Databases